sainik-developer/SpEl-cross-field-validator/README.md

     private CustomerType customerType;
 }
 ```
+What we just achieve by above annotation approach

+1. generic code so no need to write logic using varbose language and framework syntax
+2. higher code readability as validation is written upfront on DTO

+#### How to write condition for the validation ?

 Here we take advantage of spring expression langauge to evaluate the validation condition,
 you can have a look at implemenation I am here to  talk about how it should be used rather internal details as those are not very interesting.